mianguyen/Emotional-Support-Conversation/README.md

     DialoGPT Joint/Oracle : 19.09 (originally 15.19)

 2. In original blenderbot implementation, we forgot to set attention mask for padding tokens.
-The generation result changes little thougn.
+The generation result changes little though.
 Hense, here we keep original results.

 The above two bugs have been fixed in current version of code.